emil10001/ejf.io/content/dev_blog/blogging_tools.md

 It still needs work (no image support yet), since it is a lot of steps, but it is a start.

-*Note - I added the images from my laptop.*
+*Note - I added the images from my laptop.
+[Here's the source code for my Android app](https://github.com/emil10001/HugoNew_Android).*